World Cup 2026 Injuries: Every Confirmed Absence & Doubtful Player

 Which nation has the most injuries at World Cup 2026?

-Brazil, with 4 confirmed absences: Rodrygo, Éder Militão, Estevão and Wesley.
-All four were ruled out before the tournament began.
-No other nation has lost more than 3 players to injury.
+Brazil, with 4 confirmed pre-tournament absences: Rodrygo, Éder Militão, Estevão and Wesley.
+Raphinha also suffered a hamstring injury during the group stage.
+No other nation has lost more than 3 players to pre-tournament injury.

 Is Xavi Simons playing at the 2026 World Cup?